Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Retry policies

 All RetryMode configurations have a RetryPolicy, which is built based on one or more RetryCondition configurations.
-The TokenBucketRetryCondition is especially important to the retry behaviour of the DynamoDB SDK client implementation.
-This condition limits the number of retries made by the SDK using a token bucket algorithm.
+The TokenBucketRetryCondition is especially important to the retry behavior of the DynamoDB SDK client implementation.
+This condition limits the number of retries that the SDK makes using a token bucket algorithm.
 Depending on the selected retry mode, throttling exceptions may or may not subtract tokens from the TokenBucket.

-When a client encounters a retryable error, such as a throttling exception or a temporary server error, the SDK will automatically retry the request.
+When a client encounters a retryable error, such as a throttling exception or a temporary server error, then the SDK automatically retries the request.
 You can control how many times and how quickly these retries happen.

 When configuring a client, you can provide a RetryPolicy that supports the following parameters:

-• numRetries—The maximum number of retries that should be applied before a request is considered to be failed.
-Default value is 8 regardless of the retry mode you use.
+• numRetries – The maximum number of retries that should be applied before a request is considered to be failed.
+The default value is 8 regardless of the retry mode that you use.

 Warning